Welding safety and welding hazards

 If proper safety precautions are followed, the exposure to fumes and gases can be controlled:

-• Make sure the welding area is properly ventilated to keep fumes and gases from the breathing zone and the general area.
+• Make sure the welding area is properly ventilated to keep fumes and gases away from the breathing zone and the general area.

 • Welders should always wear an approved welder’s respirator.

-Working in a confined space
+Working in a confined space REQUIRES SAFETY PRECAUTIONS

 There are situations when a welder is required to work in a confined space such as tanks, pipes and pits.
 Inert gases and some common chemical reactions can reduce or even replace the amount of oxygen in these spaces.
 Always consider if the job can be done without entering a confined space.
-Risk assessment must be carried out before working in confined spaces where the Oxygen level of the atmosphere could fall below 17%.
+Risk assessment must be carried out before working in confined spaces where the oxygen level of the atmosphere could fall below 17%.

 In case you need to enter a confined space: